YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

      Peano.logic MyList.logic) MyPair.groundi;;
 end;;
 ```
-As an exercise, the reader may define the injected types for pairs of polymorphc lists, and lists
+As an exercise, the reader may define the injected types for pairs of polymorphic lists, and lists
  of polymorphic pairs.

 ### Injecting non-regular recursive types